 She has received grants from the Massachusetts Cultural Council and the Ludwig Vogelstein Foundation and was awarded residencies at the MacDowell Colony and Ucross.

 Her book, No Simple Wilderness, about the creation of the Quabbin Reservoir in the 1930’s has been taught in college writing and multidisciplinary courses.
 As one of the original artists for the MCC’s Elder Arts Initiative, Thomas led workshops and intergenerational arts projects across the state.

-Tom Howard/Margaret Reid Contest Honorable Mention for Traditional Verse; Charlotte Mew Prize for Odd Mercy from Headmistress Press, Must Read Book for 2016 for Waving Back from Massachusetts Center for the Book, Honorable Mention for Waving Back from New England Book Festival, MacDowell Colony residency, Ucross Foundation residency, Ludwig Vogelstein Foundation, Poets Seat Poetry Award, Massachusetts Cultural Council grants, Community Foundation of Western MA, Puffin Foundation, Quadrangle Poetry Award, James Hearst Poetry Prize (2nd place), Pat Schneider Poetry Prize, Robert Collen Poetry Prize (2nd place)
+Tom Howard/Margaret Reid Contest Honorable Mention for Traditional Verse; Charlotte Mew Prize for Odd Mercy from Headmistress Press, Must Read Book for 2016 for Waving Back from Massachusetts Center for the Book, Honorable Mention for Waving Back from New England Book Festival, MacDowell Colony residency, Ucross Foundation residency, Ludwig Vogelstein Foundation, Poets Seat Poetry Award, Massachusetts Cultural Council grants, Community Foundation of Western MA, Puffin Foundation, Quadrangle Poetry Award, James Hearst Poetry Prize (2nd place), Pat Schneider Poetry Prize (1st place), Robert Collen Poetry Prize (2nd place)